Costa Rica

 National green economy plan

-The Estrategia Nacional de Cambio Climático (2009) is Costa Rica’s keystone climate policy, but the 2018 Decarbonisation Plan outlines high level commitment to net zero by 2050 and update Paris NDCs.
-The 2019-2022 National Development and Public Investment Plan (PNDIP) provides much more comprehensive detail, including alignment of the planning with national development priorities, the SDGs and green finance.
-The Costa Rican government has signalled even higher ambition on decarbonisation, with 2021 a target potentially in scope.
+The Estrategia Nacional de Cambio Climico (2009) is Costa Ricas keystone climate policy, but the 2018 Decarbonisation Plan outlines high level commitment to net zero by 2050 - with the targets now incorporated into the country's latest NDC submission.
+While world-leading in terms of ambition, the plan is weaker on implementation and transparency (lacking interim targets and a process for periodic review) and could be further strengthened by being made legally binding.
+The 2019-2022 National Development and Public Investment Plan (PNDIP) provides additional detail, including alignment of the planning with national development priorities, the SDGs and green finance.

-The Estrategia Nacional de Cambio Climático (2009) is Costa Rica’s keystone climate policy, but the 2018 Decarbonisation Plan outlines high level commitment to net zero by 2050 and update Paris NDCs.
-The 2019-2022 National Development and Public Investment Plan (PNDIP) provides much more comprehensive detail, including alignment of the planning with national development priorities, the SDGs and green finance.
-The Costa Rican government has signalled even higher ambition on decarbonisation, with 2021 a target potentially in scope.
+The Estrategia Nacional de Cambio Climico (2009) is Costa Ricas keystone climate policy, but the 2018 Decarbonisation Plan outlines high level commitment to net zero by 2050 - with the targets now incorporated into the country's latest NDC submission.
+While world-leading in terms of ambition, the plan is weaker on implementation and transparency (lacking interim targets and a process for periodic review) and could be further strengthened by being made legally binding.
+The 2019-2022 National Development and Public Investment Plan (PNDIP) provides additional detail, including alignment of the planning with national development priorities, the SDGs and green finance.

 Inclusive governance